Leg cramps at night, or nocturnal leg cramps, are common and can occur due to inactivity during the day, tired muscles, or certain medical conditions.

 Someone who does not stretch their muscles or exercise regularly may be more at risk of leg cramps at night.
 The muscles in people who are less physically active may be shorter, which may increase the risk of cramping or spasms.

 Sitting or lying in a certain way that restricts movement or blood flow to the legs, such as resting one leg on the other or with the legs crossed, may lead to cramps.

 People may wish to experiment with sleeping in more stretched out positions to see if this eases their nighttime leg cramps.

 As people age, they may also be more likely to have leg cramps at night.
-As a review published in the journal BMC Family Practice notes, up to 33% of people over 50 years of age experience chronic nocturnal leg cramps.
+As a review published in the journal BMC Family Practice notes, up to

 There may also be a link between pregnancy and leg cramps at night.
 This might be due to the increased nutritional demands or hormone changes in the body during pregnancy.